Keyboard shortcuts

 Introduction

 Welcome to The C++ Programming Language, an introductory book aimed at teaching C++.
-C++ is a high-level, general purpose, multi-paradigm programming language aimed at giving developers absolute control over their programs but also the means to design, build and use any kind of abstraction to make the language more ergonomic and expressible with zero penalties for what you don't use.
-This allows for C++ programs to be performant as well as expressive.
+C++ is a high-level, general purpose, multi-paradigm programming language aimed at giving developers precise control over their programs while also being able express many kinds of abstractions, making the C++ a very powerful language.

 Who/What is C++ for?

 C++ was designed for building systems and embedded software in resources constrained contexts.
-These are systems that prioritize performance, efficiency and flexibility of use allow the developer to write performant code that can run or make any kind of system.
-If you want the ability to build helpful abstractions but needs to run in a constrained environment and make use of every resource as effectively as possible C++ will get you there.
+These are systems that prioritize performance, efficiency and flexibility of use.
+C++ allows developers to write fast code that can run or make any kind of system.
+If you want the ability to build helpful abstractions but needs to run in a constrained environment and use resource as effectively as possible C++ will get you there.

 Who is this book for?